Skip to main content

 Body weight: Following intranasal administration, lower systemic exposure expected in individuals with higher lean body weight (within range of 34–94 kg).
 Clinical relevance unknown.

-Infants and children: Pharmacodynamics are highly variable; relationship between drug plasma concentrations and pharmacodynamic effects not established.
+Pediatric patients: Pharmacodynamics are highly variable; relationship between drug plasma concentrations and pharmacodynamic effects not established.

-Infants: Metoclopramide may accumulate in plasma after multiple doses; mean peak plasma concentration was 2-fold higher after 10th dose compared with that after first dose in infants (3.5 weeks–5.4 months of age) with gastroesophageal reflux receiving metoclopramide oral solution.
+Infants: Metoclopramide may accumulate in plasma after multiple doses; mean peak plasma concentration was 2-fold higher after tenth dose compared with that after first dose in infants (3.5 weeks–5.4 months of age) with gastroesophageal reflux receiving metoclopramide oral solution.

 Distribution